hpcuantwerpen/UAntwerpen-easyconfigs/a/Amber/README.md

     optimizations but no host-specific optimizations.
 There is a workaround by specifying the compiler option for the host-specific optimizations via the environment variable `TUNEFLAGS`.

+NOTE: Amber doesn't always build properly on BeeGFS.
+It sometimes fails with message such as "resource busy".
+It looks like some locks are not released quickly enough or so.

+### Amber 20 / AmberTools 20 in the 2020a toolchains

+  * A straightforward port.
+  * We no longer use TUNEFLAGS as the option gets overwritten anyway as these flags are already added via the CFLAGS etc. passed by EasyBuild (and causes warnings on Rome that they get overwritten).

+## In case of problems..

+  * It may be necessary to reset CFLAGS etc when calling configure in the EasyConfig and instead make proper use of TUNEFLAGS (see the 2019b toolchain) to set the optimization options (and be careful with AMD Rome).
+Some files are now compiled with `-O0` which gets overwritten by a `-O2` included in CFLAGS etc.